waviousllc/wav-lpddr-hw/README.rst

 Tools Required
 --------------
 The WDDR UVM testbench has been developed with Cadence VIP and simulators.
-Users must encuse that IP and tools have been installed.
+Users must ensure that the VIP and tools have been installed properly.

 Run your first sim
 ------------------